medplum/medplum/packages/docs/docs/fhir-datastore/profiles.md

 When updating a profile, you should create a _new_ [`StructureDefinition`](/docs/api/fhir/resources/structuredefinition) resource for the updated profile.
 This will be similar to the original, but it will have the changes you've made, as well as an udpated `url` field.

-Medplum does not currently fully implement versioning per the FHIR spec.
-Because of this, when updating a profile the version should also be included as a part of the url.
 This allows you to make changes to your profile without invalidating resources that do not yet comply to the new profile.

 For example, say you have a patient profile that requires patients to have an associated email address and you want to update it so that they must also have an associated phone number.
 The steps for this would be the following: